TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Backups/Components/Index.rst

 - uploads

-You do not need a backup of the "typo3temp/" directory, due to the fact that all files are re-generated automatically if they don't exist.
+You do not need a backup of the "typo3temp/" directory, due to the fact that all files are re-generated automatically if they do not exist.
 Also a backup of the TYPO3 source code is not needed (unless changes were made to the source code, which is not recommended).
 You can always download the TYPO3 source packages from the TYPO3 website,